keymetrics/doc-pm2/en/enterprise/guides/transaction-tracing.md

 You can then click on another **variance** to examine why and how the behaviour was different.

 As you can see in the UI, whe remove queries sensitive data by default.
-If you want to see the whole query :
+If you want to see the whole query:
   - You need to use the standalone agent (without pm2)
   - Add `PM2_APM_CENSOR_SPAMS=0` in your environment when launching your application.

 ## Under the hood

-PMX will wrap below modules if they exist in your application :
+PMX will wrap below modules if they exist in your application:
  - `express` version 4
  - `hapi` versions 8 - 13
  - `restify` versions 3 - 4